freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/bootstrap/create-a-bootstrap-button.md

 ---

 ## Description

 <section id='description'>

-Bootstrap has its own styles for <code>button</code> elements, which look much better than the plain HTML ones.
+Bootstrap has its own styles for `button` elements, which look much better than the plain HTML ones.

-Create a new <code>button</code> element below your large kitten photo.
-Give it the <code>btn</code> and <code>btn-default</code> classes, as well as the text of "Like".
+Create a new `button` element below your large kitten photo.
+Give it the `btn` and `btn-default` classes, as well as the text of "Like".

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml